The Early Years

 Nittany Lion Battalion Today

-The Nittany Lion Battalion consists of four companies located at three Penn State campuses:
+The Nittany Lion Battalion consists of four companies located at two Penn State campuses:

 - Alpha Troop: Penn State University Park